thiagopx/deeprec-cvpr20/README.md

 This repository comprises datasets and source codes used in our [CVPR 2020 paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Paixao_Faster_Reconstruction_of_Shredded_Text_Documents_via_Self-Supervised_Deep_Asymmetric_CVPR_2020_paper.pdf).

 #### Preparing the enviroment with virtualenv
-Main dependencies:

-* python 3.6
-* tensorflow-gpu==1.10.1
-* scikit-image==0.15.0
-* scikit-learn==0.23.11
-* opencv-python==3.3.1.11
-* numba
+Python dependencies are listed in requirements.txt.
+Optimization 3rd party dependencies include Concorde and QSopt.

-For a fully-automatic setup of the virtual environment (tested on Linux Ubuntu 18.04), set the variable `BASE_DIR` in `scripts/install.sh` to a valid directory, and then run `source scripts/install.sh`.
+For a fully-automatic setup of the virtual environment (tested on Linux Ubuntu 22.04), run `source scripts/install.sh`.

 You should have sudo privileges to run properly the installation script.
-By default, the virtual environment will be created at `$BASE_DIR/envs/deeprec-cvpr20`.
-When finishing, the script will automatically activate the just created environment.
+The virtual environment will be created at the root repository directory.
+When finished, the script will automatically activate the just created environment.

 #### Download the datasets